No Win, No Fee (818) 990-8300

 How Much Compensation Will I Receive for a Discrimination Case?

-Employees who have been victims of discrimination can seek compensation for damages and losses they have suffered as a result of the discriminatory acts and behavior such as:
+As a victim, you likely want to know how much compensation do you get form a discrimination lawsuit Employees who have been victims of employment discrimination can seek compensation for damages and losses they have suffered as a result of the discriminatory acts and behavior such as:

 • Back Pay: Employees who have been subject to discrimination can claim compensation for lost pay because they were fired illegally (due to discrimination) or because they were forced to quit their jobs due to a hostile work environment.
 Back pay in such cases could include lost wages, benefits such as medical insurance, pension accounts, stock options, bonuses, tips, etc.